axibase/atsd-use-cases/research/baltimore-pd/README.md

 resultant increase in police use of force occurs on a somewhat delayed basis after a spike in the number of homicides.

-Notice that in **ChartLab**, the `endtime` command has to be modified to reflect the difference in observation periods of the two data sets.
+Notice that in **ChartLab**, the `end-time` setting must be modified to reflect the difference in observation periods between the two data sets.

 Organize the data considering the day of the week: